phoenix-rtos/phoenix-rtos-corelibs/README.md

 # phoenix-rtos-corelibs

 This repository contains the source for libraries enabling development of Phoenix-RTOS applications.
-To get informatioon about each of library please read
+To get information about each of library please read
 README.md file located in library directory.

 ## Building libraries